Leadership

 When every competitor can produce at comparable quality, cost discipline alone becomes a dead end.
 Efficiency is no longer a differentiator; it’s the entry ticket.

 Customers aren’t buying parts or components.
 They’re buying outcomes: uptime, predictability, sustainability, lower risk.
-If your business still defines success in output and utilization, you’re solving the wrong problem.
+If your product strategy still defines success in output and utilization, you’re solving the wrong problem.

 This is how commoditization creeps in: quietly, logically, and through good intentions.